Barren Plateaus Beyond Observable Concentration: Setup

-where $A = \supp(g)$ denotes the support of the Pauli operator $g$, $\rho_A$ is the reduced density matrix of $\rho$ on subsystem $A$, and $D_{\rm HS}(\rho_A):=\Vert{\rho_A-\id/2^{|A|}}\Vert_{\rm F}$ denotes the Hilbert-Schmidt deviation between the reduced state $\rho_A$ and the maximally mixed state on subsystem $A$. \end{theorem} {We remark that \Cref{thm:obs_conc} significantly generalizes standard concentration results: it does not rely on the assumption of global Haar randomness or deep circuits, but requires only local scrambling.
+{where $\ltwo{g}=1$ is the operator norm of the Pauli operator $g$, $\rho_A$ is the reduced density matrix of $\rho$ on the qubits in $A$, and $D_{\rm HS}^2(\rho_A):=\Vert{\rho_A-\id/2^{|A|}}\Vert_{\rm F}^2=\Tr[\rho_A^2]-2^{-|A|}$ is the purity excess over the maximally mixed state.} \end{theorem} {A generalization to Hermitian operators, together with the proof of the theorem, is provided in the Methods section.
+We remark that \Cref{thm:obs_conc} significantly generalizes standard concentration results: it does not rely on the assumption of global Haar randomness or deep circuits, but requires only local scrambling.
 This implies that OC can occur even in shallow or intermediate-depth circuits, provided they satisfy the local scrambling property.} By \Cref{thm:obs_conc}, observable concentration (OC) can be attributed to two main factors: (1) high entanglement in the end-of-circuit state, which causes the reduced state on subsystem $A$ to approach the maximally mixed state.
 In the context of quantum neural networks, this effect manifests through the growth of hidden-layer dimensions~\cite{ortizmarreroEntanglementInducedBarrenPlateaus2021}; and (2) the use of global cost functions~\cite{cerezoCostFunctionDependentBarrenPlateausShallow2021,uvarovBarrenPlateausCostFunctionLocalityVariational2021}, which is indicated by the exponent $|A|$ in \Cref{eq:end-circ-statis}.
 We also note that noise-induced BPs~\cite{wangNoiseinducedBarrenPlateausVariationalQuantumAlgorithms2021} are likely a consequence of OC, which extends beyond the scope of this work.
-In the following, we investigate how the internal structure of the ansatz contributes to the emergence of BPs, beyond the effects accounted for by OC.
+In the following, we investigate how the internal structure of the ansatz contributes to the emergence of BPs, beyond the effects accounted for by OC. {Thus entanglement-induced concentration, hidden-layer purity effects, and global-cost concentration all enter the same factor in \cref{eq:norm-grad}, whereas the correlation factor captures a distinct loss of parameter sensitivity.}